-As a general policy, sonic booms shall not be intentionally generated below 30,000 ft. of altitude unless over water and more than 30 mi. from inhabited land areas or islands.
-Deviations from this policy may be authorized only under one of the following conditions:
+As a general policy, aircraft do not intentionally generate sonic booms below 30,000 ft. of altitude unless over water and more than 30 mi. from inhabited land areas or islands.
+The Navy may authorize deviations from this policy for tactical missions; phases of formal training syllabus flights; or research, test, and operational suitability test flights.
+The standard operating procedures for sonic booms benefit public health and safety through a reduction in the potential for exposure to sonic booms.

-- tactical missions

-- phases of formal training syllabus flights

-- research, test, and operational suitability test flights

-The standard operating procedures for sonic booms could result in a secondary benefit to public health and safety through a reduction in the potential for exposure to sonic booms.

-2.3.3.11 Unmanned Aerial, Surface, and Subsurface Vehicle Safety
+2.3.3.11 Unmanned Aerial System, Surface Vehicle, and Underwater Vehicle Safety

-For activities involving unmanned aerial, surface, and subsurface vehicles, the Navy evaluates the need to publish a Notice to Airmen or Mariners based on the scale, location, and timing of the activity.
-Notices to Mariners or Airmen are issued, when necessary, to inform the public of training and testing activities so that they may stay clear of these areas and safety will be ensured.
+For activities involving unmanned aerial systems, surface vehicles, or underwater vehicles, the Navy evaluates the need to publish a Notice to Airmen or Notice to Mariners based on the scale, location, and timing of the activity.
+When necessary, Notices to Airmen and Notices to Mariners are issued to alert the public to stay clear of the area.
+Additional information is provided on Notices to Mariners in Section 3.12.2.1.1 (Sea Space) and Notices to Airmen in Section 3.12.2.1.2 (Airspace).
 Unmanned aerial systems are operated in accordance with Federal Aviation Administration air traffic organization policy as specified in Office of the Chief of Naval Operations Instructions 3710, 3750, and 4790.

-The standard operating procedures for unmanned aerial, surface, and subsurface vehicle safety could result in a secondary benefit to public health and safety through a reduction in the potential for interaction with these platforms.
+These standard operating procedures benefit public health and safety through a reduction in the potential for interaction with these unmanned systems and vehicles.